Cinnamoon-dev/FastAPI-Basic/docs/environment_variables.md

 You can also create these variables for you development environment in a `.env` file.

 ### Database
-The `.db.env` file provides the variables below to the database service:
+The `.db.env` file provides the variables below to the docker database service:
 - POSTGRES_USER
 - POSTGRES_PASSWORD
 - POSTGRES_DB

 ### API
-The `.dev.env` file provides the variables below to the API service:
+The `.dev.env` file provides the variables below to the docker API service:
 - POSTGRES_HOST
 - POSTGRES_USER
 - POSTGRES_PASSWORD